rphars/homelibcat/README.md

 A very basic, local library catalogue for use in my home library.
-Current ILS software is _way_ too extensive for simple home-library needs.
+Current ILS software is _way_ too extensive for simple home library needs.
 Other software (e.g. goodreads) are all online, I prefer to have a local-only solution.

 Features: